 - Sentinel general practice (GP) data collected by WA members of the Australian Sentinel Practices Research Network (ASPREN). - Emergency Department (ED) data provided by the Emergency Department Information System (EDIS), which currently incorporates data from the following hospitals: Fiona Stanley Hospital, Sir Charles Gardiner Hospital, Royal Perth Hospital, Perth Children's Hospital, King Edward Memorial Hospital, St John of God Midland, Bunbury Hospital, Armadale Hospital, Joondalup Health Campus, and Rockingham General Hospital. - Disease notification data are sourced from the Western Australian Notifiable Infectious Diseases Database (WANIDD).
 These data are received by CDCD, WA Department of Health from medical providers and public or private laboratories in WA.
-Hospitalisation data are included in the report during the influenza season. - Viral laboratory data obtained from PathWest laboratories at QEII Medical Centre, as well as via notification data sent by all WA laboratories to CDCD, WA Department of Health. - Reported deaths may include historical deaths that occurred prior to the current reporting period. - As of 1 January 2022, the definition of a confirmed influenza case has changed to remove 'Single high titre by CFT or HAI to influenza virus' from the list of laboratory definitive evidence. - As of March 2022, this report includes COVID-19 cases sourced from Public Health Operations COVID-19 Unified System (PHOCUS). - From 9 October 2023, it is no longer a requirement to register positive COVID-19 Rapid Antigen Test (RAT) results to the WA Department of Health.
+Hospitalisation data are included in the report during the influenza season. - Viral laboratory data obtained from PathWest laboratories at QEII Medical Centre, as well as via notification data sent by all WA laboratories to CDCD, WA Department of Health. - As of 1 January 2022, the definition of a confirmed influenza case has changed to remove 'Single high titre by CFT or HAI to influenza virus' from the list of laboratory definitive evidence. - As of March 2022, this report includes COVID-19 cases sourced from Public Health Operations COVID-19 Unified System (PHOCUS). - From 9 October 2023, it is no longer a requirement to register positive COVID-19 Rapid Antigen Test (RAT) results to the WA Department of Health.
 Therefore, probable COVID-19 cases diagnosed by RAT will not be reported from that date. - From 14 January 2024, the methodology for calculating the influenza seasonal threshold has changed.
-The threshold value is calculated based on analysis of inter-seasonal influenza data from 2016 to 2019 and 2023. - Current and archived issues of Virus Watch http://ww2.health.wa.gov.au/Articles/F_I/Infectious-disease-data/Virus-WAtch.
+The threshold value is calculated based on analysis of inter-seasonal influenza data from 2016 to 2019 and 2023. - From 1 January 2025, the Australian Sentinel Practices Research Network (ASPREN) have changed their reporting frequency for sentinel general practice (GP) data.
+This data will now be updated monthly. - Current and archived issues of Virus Watch http://ww2.health.wa.gov.au/Articles/F_I/Infectious-disease-data/Virus-WAtch.